 - Age

 - Disability

 - Gender Reassignment

-Religion or Belief
+- Pregnancy or maternity

-Race
+- Race

-• Sex
+- Religion or Belief

-• Pregnancy or maternity
+- Sex

-Sexual Orientation
+- Sexual Orientation

 The public sector equality duty also covers marriage and civil partnerships, with regard to eliminating unlawful discrimination in employment.

 In this document, we have used the term 'equality groups' to mean 'persons who share a relevant protected characteristic'.